Local Property Tax - what you need to do for 2022

 If you are the owner of a residential property on 1 November 2021, then you are liable for LPT for 2022 for that property.
 You are liable for LPT even if you do not usually live in the property.

 Your property may not have been liable for LPT for the previous valuation period from 2013 to 2021, for example, if your house was built after 2013.
 However, your property becomes liable for LPT for the next valuation period from 2022 to 2025, as long as it is a residential property on 1 November 2021.

 You are still liable for LPT for 2022 even if you sell the property after 1 November 2021.
-More information on who is considered liable for LPT has been provided on this website.
+More information is available on who is considered liable for LPT.

 What you need to do for 2022

 To meet your LPT obligations for 2022, you need to do three things:

 You should have received a letter from Revenue through myAccount, Revenue Online Service (ROS) or the post regarding your LPT obligations for 2022.
 This letter included your Property ID and PIN.

 If you are a residential property owner and you have not been contacted by Revenue, please check your myAccount and ROS inbox.
 If the letter is not in your myAccount or ROS inbox please contact the LPT Branch.